Ranzeplay/saysth/README.md

 - `cloudflareApiKey`: A Cloudflare API key generated that has access to AI features.
 - `cloudflareAccountId`: Your Cloudflare account ID.
-- `personalities`: A list of string that describes the personality of a villager.
+- `personalities`: A list of strings that describe the personality of a villager ***(The field is required)***.
-- `nameCandidates`: A list of string of names that will be put on villagers.
+- `nameCandidates`: A list of strings of names that will be put on villagers ***(The field is required)***.
 - `modelName`: The LLM model to be used, should exist on Cloudflare
-- `conclusionMessageLimit`: When messages reach this limit, it will be concluded into one concise message.
+- `conclusionMessageLimit`: When messages reach this limit, they will be concluded into one concise message.
-- `villagerChatPrefix`: Add the string at the beginning of chat message to show that you are talking to villagers.
+- `villagerChatPrefix`: Add the string at the beginning of the chat message to show that you are talking to villagers.
 - `useExistingVillagerName`: Use the existing name of a villager according to `CustomName` if possible.
-- `showTimeConsumption`: Show how much time consumed between sending to receiving.
+- `showTimeConsumption`: Show how much time is consumed between sending and receiving.

 ### Villager prompt template